demisto/content/Packs/CommonScripts/Scripts/IncreaseIncidentSeverity/README.md

-Optionally increases the incident severity to the new value, but only if greater than the existing severity.
+Optionally increases the incident severity to the new value if it is greater than the existing severity.
 ## Script Data
 ---